The best young musicians in Asia don't come from just one country.

 Recording Requirements

 All recordings must be unedited, within the last 6 months.
-Film in landscape orientation, minimum 720p (MP4 or MOV), with the performer visible head to toe.
-Maximum 1GB per file.
+Film in landscape orientation, minimum 720p, with the performer visible head to toe.
 Good lighting and minimal background noise.
 A phone camera is perfectly acceptable provided it meets these requirements.
+Upload each recording as an unlisted YouTube video and paste the link into your application.

 Orchestral Excerpts